-- A. Manufacturer's standard styles. - B. Conform to BHMA A156.9 requirements. - 1.
+- A. Manufacturer's standard styles, and as indicated below. - B. Comply with BHMA A156.9 requirements. - 1.
 Acceptable base materials for plated finishes include brass, bronze, and steel. - C. Finish of exposed stainless steel components: No.4 finish.

 2.4 COUNTERTOPS